 There is an inward sodium/potassium current that travels through a certain gated channel (funny or "f" channel) in sinus node (cardiac pacemaker) cells located in the posterior right atrium.
 This current is sometimes referred to as the inward funny current (If).
 Inhibition of this current prolongs the time it takes to achieve critical spontaneous depolarization of pacemaker cells, and thus lowers the heart rate.

 Ivabradine is an If channel blocker that acts at the sinus node to slow the heart rate.
 Since the receptors are present only in cardiac pacemaker cells, these drugs have no other cardiac effects (ie they do not directly affect contractility), and are not useful for treatment in patients who are not in sinus rhythm.
-Ivabradine is currently approved for use in HFrEF patients who have symptomatic HF, normal sinus rhythm, and heart rate > 70 beats/minute despite guideline-directed medical therapy (which should include beta-blockers).
-Typically, patients who may benefit from ivabradine are those with HFrEF who have NYHA class II or class III symptoms (see table NYHA Classification of Heart Failure) and heart rate > 70 beats/minute who are at target beta-blocker dose or cannot tolerate a further increase in beta-blocker dose (8).
+Ivabradine is currently recommended for use in HFrEF patients who have symptomatic HF, normal sinus rhythm, and heart rate > 70 beats/minute despite guideline-directed medical therapy (which should include beta-blockers).
+Typically, patients who may benefit from ivabradine are those with HFrEF who have NYHA (New York Heart Association) class II or class III symptoms (see table ) and heart rate > 70 beats/minute who are at target beta-blocker dose or cannot tolerate a further increase in beta-blocker dose (8 Drug treatment references Heart failure (HF) is a syndrome of ventricular dysfunction (see Heart Failure).
+Drug treatment of heart failure (HF) involves symptom relief with Diuretics Nitrates Digoxin read more ).

 Initial dose of ivabradine is 2.5 to 5 mg orally twice a day, titrated at 2-week intervals to a heart rate of 50 to 60 beats/minute; maximum dose is 7.5 mg twice a day.

 SGLT2 inhibitors are used in treatment of diabetes to block glucose reabsorption, thus causing glycosuria and lowering plasma glucose.
 They may also have effects on the myocardium and vasculature.
 These drugs had previously been shown to prevent the onset of heart failure in patients with type 2 diabetes.
-Recently, one member of this class, dapagliflozin, was shown to improve symptoms and quality of life and decrease hospitalization and mortality in patients with HFrEF when added to standard care in patients with elevated natriuretic peptide levels; benefit was similar in patients with and without diabetes (9).
+One member of this class, dapagliflozin, was shown to improve symptoms and quality of life and decrease hospitalization and mortality in patients with HFrEF when added to standard care in patients with elevated natriuretic peptide levels; benefit was similar in patients with and without diabetes (9 Drug treatment references Heart failure (HF) is a syndrome of ventricular dysfunction (see Heart Failure).
+Drug treatment of heart failure (HF) involves symptom relief with Diuretics Nitrates Digoxin read more ).
+In a recent clinical trial, the addition of the SGLT2 inhibitor empagliflozin to usual therapy was shown to reduce hospitalizations and death for patients with HFpEF, with or without diabetes (10 Drug treatment references Heart failure (HF) is a syndrome of ventricular dysfunction (see Heart Failure).
+Drug treatment of heart failure (HF) involves symptom relief with Diuretics Nitrates Digoxin read more ).

-Hydralazine plus isosorbide dinitrate may help patients truly intolerant of ACE inhibitors or ARBs (usually because of significant renal dysfunction), although long-term benefit of this combination is limited.
-In black patients, when added to standard therapy, this combination has been shown to reduce mortality and hospitalization, and improve quality of life.
+Hydralazine plus isosorbide dinitrate may help patients truly intolerant of ACE inhibitors or ARBs (usually because of significant renal dysfunction), although limited studies show long-term benefit of this combination.
+However, in patients of African ancestry this combination, when added to standard therapy, has been shown to reduce mortality and hospitalization, and improve quality of life.
 As vasodilators, these drugs improve hemodynamics, reduce valvular regurgitation, and increase exercise capacity without causing significant renal impairment.

 When used instead of ACE/ARB therapy, hydralazine is started at 25 mg orally 4 times a day and increased every 3 to 5 days to a target total dose of 300 mg/day, although many patients cannot tolerate > 200 mg/day because of hypotension.
 Isosorbide dinitrate is started at 20 mg orally 3 times a day (with a 12-hour nitrate-free interval) and increased to a target of 40 to 50 mg 3 times a day.
 Whether lower doses (frequently used in clinical practice) provide long-term benefit is unknown.
 In general, vasodilators have been replaced by ACE inhibitors, which are easier to use, are usually better tolerated, and have greater proven benefit.

-When added to ACE/ARB therapy, hydralazine-nitrate therapy may benefit a small subgroup of black patients with HFrEF.
+When added to ACE/ARB therapy, hydralazine-nitrate therapy may benefit patients of African ancestry with HFrEF.
 In this case, the starting dose is hydralazine 37.5 mg and isosorbide dinitrate 20 mg orally three times a day, with the maximum dose 75 mg and 40 mg three times a day.
 These doses are also available as a fixed-dose combination.
+The decision to add or substitute hydralazine-nitrate therapy to an ACE/ARB in patients of African ancestry with HF is patient specific and frequently determined by drug tolerance and symptom burden.
+In general, RAAS inhibitor therapy (ACE, ARB, or ARNI) should be used in this population, if tolerated.

 Nitrates alone can relieve HF symptoms in patients with HFrEF; patients can be taught to use sublingual nitroglycerin spray as needed for acute dyspnea and a transdermal patch for nocturnal or exertional dyspnea.
-In HFrEF, nitrates are safe, effective, and well tolerated and are particularly helpful in patients with HF and angina.
+In HFrEF, nitrates are safe, effective, and well tolerated and are particularly helpful in patients with HF and angina Angina Pectoris Angina pectoris is a clinical syndrome of precordial discomfort or pressure due to transient myocardial ischemia without infarction.
+It is typically precipitated by exertion or psychologic stress... read more .
 Adverse effects include hypotension and headache.
-Isosorbide mononitrate has been tested in HFpEF (10), where it was shown to be associated with increased adverse effects (eg, headache) and reduced physical activity.
+Isosorbide mononitrate has been tested in HFpEF (11 Drug treatment references Heart failure (HF) is a syndrome of ventricular dysfunction (see Heart Failure).
+Drug treatment of heart failure (HF) involves symptom relief with Diuretics Nitrates Digoxin read more ), where it was shown to be associated with increased adverse effects (eg, headache) and reduced physical activity.
 Thus, routine use of long-acting nitrates should be avoided in HFpEF.

 Other vasodilators such as calcium channel blockers are not used to treat LV systolic dysfunction.
 Short-acting dihydropyridines (eg, nifedipine) and nondihydropyridines (eg, diltiazem, verapamil) may be deleterious.
-However, amlodipine and felodipine are better tolerated and may be useful for patients with HF and associated angina or hypertension.
-Both drugs may cause peripheral edema; rarely, amlodipine causes pulmonary edema.
+However, amlodipine and felodipine are better tolerated and may be useful for patients with HF and associated angina or hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
+Hypertension with no known cause (primary; formerly, essential... read more .
+Both drugs may cause peripheral edema; rarely, amlodipine causes pulmonary edema Pulmonary Edema Pulmonary edema is acute, severe left ventricular failure with pulmonary venous hypertension and alveolar flooding.
+Findings are severe dyspnea, diaphoresis, wheezing, and sometimes blood-tinged... read more .
 Felodipine should not be taken with grapefruit juice, which significantly increases plasma levels and adverse effects by inhibiting cytochrome P-450 metabolism.
-In patients with HFpEF, dihydropyridine calcium channel blockers such as amlodipine may be used as needed to treat hypertension or ischemia; nondihydropyridines such as diltiazem or verapamil may be used to control ventricular rate in atrial fibrillation.
-Verapamil is often used in hypertrophic cardiomyopathy.
+In patients with HFpEF, dihydropyridine calcium channel blockers such as amlodipine may be used as needed to treat hypertension or ischemia; nondihydropyridines such as diltiazem or verapamil may be used to control ventricular rate in atrial fibrillation Atrial Fibrillation Atrial fibrillation is a rapid, irregularly irregular atrial rhythm.
+Symptoms include palpitations and sometimes weakness, effort intolerance, dyspnea, and presyncope.
+Atrial thrombi may form... read more .
+Verapamil is often used in hypertrophic cardiomyopathy Hypertrophic Cardiomyopathy Hypertrophic cardiomyopathy is a congenital or acquired disorder characterized by marked ventricular hypertrophy with diastolic dysfunction (eg, due to valvular aortic stenosis, coarctation... read more .

 Vericiguat is an oral soluble guanylate cyclase stimulator which enhances the cyclic guanosine monophosphate (GMP) pathway and sensitizes soluble guanylate cyclase to endogenous nitric oxide, resulting in pulmonary vasodilation.
-A recent clinical trial in symptomatic chronic HFrEF patients with evidence of worsening HF demonstrated reduced cardiovascular mortality or HF hospitalizations for patients randomized to receive vericiguat (11).
+A clinical trial in symptomatic chronic HFrEF patients with evidence of worsening HF demonstrated reduced cardiovascular mortality or HF hospitalizations for patients randomized to receive vericiguat (12 Drug treatment references Heart failure (HF) is a syndrome of ventricular dysfunction (see Heart Failure).
+Drug treatment of heart failure (HF) involves symptom relief with Diuretics Nitrates Digoxin read more ).
 Vericiguat may therefore be an option to improve outcomes for HFrEF patients with worsening HF symptoms.

 6. Solomon SD, McMurray JJ, Anand IS, et al: Angiotensin-neprilysin inhibition in heart failure with preserved ejection fraction.
 N Engl J Med 381:1609–1620, 2019. doi: 10.1056/NEJMoa1908655